 San Antonio is the seventh largest city in the United States and is growing both in terms of population and geographic area.
-By 2040, our city is expected to receive over 1 million additional people.
+By 2040, San Antonio is expected to receive over 1 million additional people.
 San Antonio is experiencing strong economic growth that is projected to continue.
 A strong economy and a growing population are fueling increasing property values in the San Antonio housing market.
-At the same time, the median household income in the City of San Antonio is \$66,800 according to FY 2019 HUD Income Limits Summary.
-The most recent Comprehensive Housing Affordability Strategy (CHAS 2011-2015) data reports that more than 44.5% of renters and 21.6% of homeowners are cost burdened - defined by HUD as paying more than 30% of monthly household income on housing costs.
+San Antonio's Housing Policy Framework, adopted by City Council in September 2018, reports that more than half of renters and one in five homeowners are cost burdened - defined by HUD as paying more than 30% of monthly household income on housing costs.
 These data trends suggest that San Antonio's large population of low-income residents will face increasing housing cost burdens for years to come.
 Providing safe, decent, affordable housing is therefore at the center of this plan.